Remember the other day, we created a 12- step template for designing a beautiful room?

 And believe me.
 Bob isn’t sacrificing a damned thing except the poor trees they robbed to create this drek.

-First of all, when it comes to decorating, the words “matched set” need to be obliterated from the land!
+However, when it comes to decorating, the words “matched set” need to be obliterated from the land!

 These are real Queen Anne chairs from the early 18th century.
 Well, except for three of them which were made 100 years ago.
 Since they were not made in the original period for Queen Anne which is roughly 1700-1760, they should be referred to as “Queen-Anne Style.”